Open four takes second place

-In addition to the successes at the A-10 Championship, over Coach Setting's tenure, the Dukes have competed in the Intercollegiate Rowing Association regatta as one of six teams chosen to race in the inaugural Lightweight 4+ event at 2007 IRA, finishing fourth in a tightly contested race.
+In addition to the successes at the A-10 Championship and the Dad Vail, over Coach Setting's tenure, the Dukes have competed in the Intercollegiate Rowing Association regatta as one of six teams chosen to race in the inaugural Lightweight 4+ event at 2007 IRA, finishing fourth in a tightly contested race.
 Also in 2007, the Dukes Lightweight 8+ achieved a national ranking as high as 11th in a US Rowing coaches poll.
 Following the 2011 season, the first Duquesne rower in program history, Rachael Thornton, was selected to the U23 Lightweight squad.

-Before returning to the Bluff, Coach Setting spent five years (2001-06) coaching the rowing programs at Pittsburgh's Fox Chapel High School serving as the boy's and girl's assistant coach beginning in the fall of 2001 and heading the girl’s varsity program from 2003-06.
-Fox Chapel reined as the 2005 and 2006 Midwest Scholastic Team Points and Women's Points Trophy Champions, giving the Foxes the distinction of being the first high school to take back-to-back trophies in the 13-year history of the 12-state Midwest Scholastic Championships.
+Before returning to the Bluff, Coach Setting spent five years (2001-2006) coaching the rowing programs at Pittsburgh's Fox Chapel High School serving as the boy's and girl's assistant coach beginning in the fall of 2001 and heading the girl’s varsity program from 2003-06.
+Fox Chapel reined as the 2005 and 2006 Midwest Scholastic team points and women's points trophy champions giving the Foxes the distinction of being the first high school to take back-to-back trophies in the 13-year history of the 12-state Midwest Scholastic Championships.

-In the spring of 2006 at the Western PA Scholastic Rowing Sprints Championship, Fox Chapel captured the team championship trophy, women's point’s trophy and placed first in the Varsity 4.
-The Foxes won the point’s trophy in 2005 as well and took first in the Varsity 8 and Varsity 4 events.
-Coach Setting also guided his women's Lightweight 4 to 10th place and the women's Lightweight 8 to 12th at the 2006 US Rowing Youth National Championship.
+In the spring of 2006 at the Western PA Scholastic Rowing Sprints Championship, Fox Chapel captured the team championship trophy and the women's point’s trophy.
+The Foxes won the point’s trophy in 2005 as well and took first in the Varsity 8+ and Varsity 4+ events.
+Coach Setting also guided his women's Lightweight 4+ to 10th place and the women's Lightweight 8+ to 12th at the 2006 US Rowing Youth National Championship.
 The Lightweight 8 finished eighth at the 2005 Youth Nationals.

-Setting competed on Duquesne's men's club rowing team from 1998 to 2001.
+Setting competed on Duquesne's men's club rowing team while an undergraduate.
 He graduated from Duquesne with honors in 2001 with a dual degree in management information systems and communication studies.
 In 2009, he attained a Master's of Science in Sports Leadership degree from Duquesne.

-The 33-year old Newtown, PA native holds a Level 3 US Rowing coaching certificate and resides in Dravosburg with his wife, Jennifer.
+The 36-year old Newtown, PA native holds a Level 3 US Rowing coaching certificate and resides in Dravosburg with his wife, Jennifer.